 Prefabricated, fiberglass/acrylic roll-in shower floors can be considered.
 They can replace and are available in the same size as your standard 5' tub, and comes with a right or left hand drain.
 This makes it easier since no jack hammering is required and only minimal drain adjustment is needed.
 If you have the room, these units are also available in assorted sizes.

-- Toilet seat height varies from one individual
+- Toilet seat height requirements vary

 - Sinks can be installed to allow wheel chair